Thomasluigi07/SafeMode/README.md

+# Discontinued
+This theme is no longer being updated due to me no longer working on Roblox stuff.
+As such, this theme has probably been broken immediately due to Roblox website changes.

 # This version of Safe Mode is always going to be out of date.
 [Please use this version.](https://userstyles.world/style/17439)
 ## Safe Mode for Roblox